wpswings/woo-refund-and-exchange-lite/readme.txt

 = How can a customer send an attachment with a refund request? =

-When a customer clicks on the refund button then on the refund request form customer will get an option to upload the attachment.
+When a customer clicks on the refund button then on the refund request form the customer will get an option to upload the attachment.
 Customers can also add more than one attachment in their request.

 == Changelog ==

+= 3.1.1 - RELEASED ON 18 August 2021 =

+* NEW: Add notices for upcoming RMA renovation plugin
+* FIX: Compatible with latest WP and WC
+* FIX: Minor Bug and Issues Fixes.

+= 3.1.0 - RELEASED ON 14 April 2021 =

+* FIX: Compatible with latest WP(5.7) and WC(5.2.0)
+* NEW: WPML Compatiblity
+* NEW: Given setting to show refund button based on added page.
+* NEW: Add setting to add attachment limit during refund request.
+* FIX: Design issue fixed during mobile view.
+* FIX: Minor Bug and Issues Fixes.

 = 3.0.4 - RELEASED ON 17 DECEMBER 2020 =